 If we receive no confirmation of the reason you will receive first of all a text message, and then a follow up phone call home.
-If we are unable to get hold of you, a letter will be sent requesting the reason for your child’s absence.
+If we are unable to get hold of you, the Designated Safeguarding Lead will be advised and a letter will be sent requesting the reason for your child’s absence.
 If a reply is not received to this letter, your child’s absence will be marked as unauthorised.

 • If your child’s attendance drops below 96% it will be monitored.

 • If your child’s attendance drops below 90% then your child will be classed as a Persistent Absentee and be monitored by the Education Welfare Service.

 • If your child accrues 10 or more unauthorised absences (2 registration sessions per day) the Education Safeguarding Service may become involved.

 Actions that could be taken

 • Letters sent home when attendance drops below 92%.